sam131102/Kar-rental/README.md

 ### **Admin Flow**
 1. Log in to the admin panel.
 2. Manage car inventory (add, edit, delete).
+3. Manage logos on home page (add, edit, delete).
-3. Block dates for maintenance or special bookings.
+4. Block dates for maintenance or special bookings.
-4. View and manage all bookings.
+5. View and manage all bookings.

 ---